Sorry, you need to enable JavaScript to visit this website.

 Official guidelines on traineeships and apprenticeships

-Traineeships are offered in accordance with the Employment and Training Services Act Cap 343.
-The Act outlines that a participant (trainee) is to attend both off-the-job (formal training provided by Jobsplus or another institution approved by Jobsplus) and on-the-job training (placement with an employer).
+Traineeships are offered in accordance with the Employment and Training Services Act, Cap 594.
+The Act outlines that a participant (trainee) must attend both off-the-job training (formal training provided by Jobsplus or another institution approved by Jobsplus) and on-the-job training (placement with an employer).

-When a person is enrolled in the Traineeship Scheme, Jobsplus issues an agreement which is signed by the employer, the trainee and a representative of the Corporation.
-This agreement outlines the obligations of all parties (including the duration of the traineeship and the facilities and amenities that need to be provided by the employer to safeguard the health and safety of the trainee).
+When a person enrolls in the Traineeship Scheme, Jobsplus issues an agreement that is signed by the employer, the trainee, and a representative of the Corporation.
+This agreement outlines the obligations of all parties (including the duration of the traineeship and the facilities and amenities that the employer must provide to safeguard the trainee's health and safety).

 During an apprenticeship offered through MCAST, the apprentice benefits from social security coverage as listed in the Apprenticeship Workplace Regulations Agreement.
 These include:

-• Vacation Leave: Upon completion of the observation-probationary period apprentices are entitled to two working days’ vacation leave for every 20 days attendance at the place of work.
+Vacation Leave: Upon completion of the observation-probationary period apprentices are entitled to two working days’ vacation leave for every 20 days attendance at the place of work.
+Pro-rata on the number of hours already worked.

-• Sick Leave: Upon completion of the observation-probationary period apprentices are entitled to 15 days full and 15 days half pay sick leave pro-rata.
+Sick Leave: Upon completion of the observation-probationary period apprentices are entitled to 15 days full and 15 days half pay sick leave pro-rata.
+Pro-rata on the number of hours already worked.

-• Overtime: Apprentices are eligible to work overtime provided the necessary consent is provided by MCAST which will ascertain that the extra hours do not influence badly the time the apprentice needs to either rest or study.
+Overtime: Apprentices are eligible to work overtime provided the necessary consent is provided by MCAST, which will ascertain that the extra hours do not badly influence the apprentice's time to rest or study.
 Overtime rates are those applicable to full-time employees performing the same job.
-No overtime rate is to be worked out on a wage below the National Statutory minimum wage.
+No overtime rate will be worked out on a wage below the National Statutory minimum wage.
+Overtime applies once the 8 hours on the same day are exceeded or 40 hours per week during Easter / Summer / Christmas recess

-Apprenticeships are a requirement for any course offered at MCAST that has an apprenticeship as part of its syllabus.
+Apprenticeships are required for any course offered at MCAST with an apprenticeship as part of its syllabus.
 Such courses amount to approximately 50 per cent of all courses offered at MCAST.
-On the other hand, within Jobsplus, traineeships form part of the labour market initiatives aimed to assist jobseekers in acquiring formal training as well as hands on training to facilitate their transition from unemployment to employment.
+On the other hand, within Jobsplus, traineeships form part of the labour market initiatives aimed at assisting jobseekers in acquiring formal training as well as hands-on training to facilitate their transition from unemployment to employment.

-Before launching new traineeships, Jobsplus seeks feedback from different stakeholders to ensure that the traineeships offered meet the demands of the labour market.
-Feedback is also sought from employers with respect to the knowledge, skills and competences to be incorporated into the formal training provided by Jobsplus.
+Before launching new traineeships, Jobsplus seeks feedback from different stakeholders to ensure that the traineeships offered meet the labour market's demands.
+Feedback is also sought from employers regarding the knowledge, skills and competences to be incorporated into the formal training provided by Jobsplus.

 Persons who are either unemployed or inactive are eligible to join the Traineeship Scheme offered by Jobsplus.
 Any student that enrols at MCAST and chooses a course that has an apprenticeship is obliged to follow the apprenticeship.

-Traineeships are covered by articles 29 to 45 of the Employment and Training Services Act.
-Traineeships are offered to those young people participating in the Youth Guarantee as well as adults registered with the Public Employment Services.
-As a result of the Youth Guarantee, investment on work exposure and traineeships has been strengthened as they are considered to be a very effective means for individuals to enter the labour market following a definite period on-the-job and off-the-job training.
+Traineeships are covered by articles 21 to 25 of the Employment and Training Services Act.
+Traineeships are offered to those young people participating in the Youth Guarantee and adults registered with the Public Employment Services.
+As a result of the Youth Guarantee, investment on work exposure and traineeships has been strengthened as they are a very effective means for individuals to enter the labour market following a definite period on-the-job and off-the-job training.
 The traineeship offered as part of the Youth Guarantee implementation is offered as the last phase, following motivational training and a period of work exposure.

 Promoting traineeships and apprenticeships